 It’s no wonder, as French private houses provided the inspiration, says Laleh Amir Assefi, interior designer at Jacques Garcia’s studio.
 “The materials used must be natural so one feels at home.
 The spirit of luxury and wellbeing is [paramount].”

-This design language perpetuates throughout the hotel – from the sophisticated Garcha’s bar centred with a Cordoban leather counter with beech woodwork, to the eighteenth-century, hand-painted de Gournay wallpaper floral motifs in the bright, feminine Rose Louge & Bar.
+This design language perpetuates throughout the hotel – for example, in the sophisticated Garcha’s bar centred with a Cordoban leather counter with beech woodwork.

 A corridor laid with stone recycled from Italian medieval churches sequences into the F&B offerings, capped by the Parisian brasserie-styled Murray Terrace at one end and the Cook & Tras Social Library at the other.